backend-development/backend-development-textbook/source/rails_view_and_controller.md

 </form>
 ```

-The conventions say we should use the PATCH method for updating an existing
+The REST conventions say we should use the PATCH method for updating an existing
-resource, but this is not available in current html forms.
+resource, but this is not available in html forms currently.
+Current browsers
+only support Html forms using `GET` or `POST` methods.
 Rails gets around
-this by using a hidden field and some javascript to actually send the HTTP
+this restriction by using a hidden field and some javascript to actually send the HTTP
 request with the correct method.